foundersandcoders/ws-software-design-js/README.md

 > 1. Easily find questions that they can gain reputation points for answering.

-You will need to read through the [StackExchange API documentation](http://api.stackexchange.com/docs/).
+You will probably need to refer to the [StackExchange API documentation](http://api.stackexchange.com/docs/) again.

 Try to notice the difference between how you would otherwise have written this code and how you're writing it now.